umarcbs/File-Encryption-using-Python/readMe.md

 Password: 1234
 Done.
 ```
-"Replace test.jpg with your file with extension"
+-Replace test.jpg with your file with extension
-"Enter any password"
+-Enter any password